Privacy Policy

 (a) IoT Resource Listings (IoT PI)

-Necessary for our legitimate interests (to improve our service, to provide accurate information, and to prevent fraud)
+Necessary for our legitimate interests (to improve our service, to provide accurate information, and to prevent fraud and abuse)

 To allow for the publication of IoT Resource Templates you create